steven-github/ingenio-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

+FYI: I've added a setTimeout of 2 seconds to simulate fetching data from a server

 ## Installing dependencies

 After cloning the repo you need to access the folder locally and run `npm install` to install all the dependencies